Find Your Perfect School

 You will graduate with the foundational skills needed to become an entry-level technician, site supervisor, operator, or manager in the wind energy field.

 Get ready to work in the wind and turbine technology industry by acquiring a Wind Energy and Turbine Technology diploma at Iowa Lakes Community College.

 (On-Campus) AAS in Wind Energy Technology

-The college offers two different Associates’ Degrees in Wind Energy Technology: a Science Associates’ Degree for those aspiring to a school-based career and a Technology Associates’ Degree for those wishing to enter the workforce as a technologist.
+The college offers two different Associate Degrees in Wind Energy Technology: a Science Associate’ Degree for those aspiring to a school-based career and a Technology Associate’ Degree for those wishing to enter the workforce as a technologist.

 Electricity, mechanical power, and fluid power are skills that Wind Turbine Technicians possess.
 These technicians perform maintenance and preventative interventions on wind turbines.
 A technician uses service manuals, schematic diagrams, and specialized diagnostic equipment to troubleshoot complex faults.
 The ideal wind technician should be great at working with teams and be safety conscious.
 Working at heights of over 300 feet, they can climb turbine towers.